nerdlem/tlsa/README.md

 ## Invoking tlsafromcert

-`tlsafromcert` needs access to your X.509 certificates and the `TSIG` key file to authenticate the request.
+`tlsafromcert` needs access to your X.509 certificates or public keys; and the `TSIG` key file to authenticate the request.
 You'll also need to know the IP address where your authoritative name server is listening and of course, the DNS name of the services you intend to protect with `TLSA`.

 To obtain the server certificate you can use a command such as this: